University of Minnesota Old Campus Historic District: 216 Pillsbury Drive, 1890

-Originally built as a chemistry laboratory, until that department moved to Northrop Mall.
-It later served as the men's student union until Coffman Memorial Union opened in 1940.
-Nicholson Hall is named after Edward E. Nicholson, Dean of Student Affairs from 1917 to 1941.
+Originally built as a chemistry laboratory, until the department moved.
+In 1914, the building was converted into a gathering space for the men's student union, containing game rooms, a smoking room, and billiards rooms; overall being modeled after gentlemen's clubs.
+The student union left when Coffman Memorial Union opened in 1940, and the building was later renamed to Nicholson Hall, after Edward E. Nicholson, the Dean of Student Affairs from 1917 to 1941.

-The building was recently rehabilitated with $24 million of structural improvements and interior updates.
+The building was rehabilitated with $24 million of structural improvements and interior updates.
 While much of the building's Richardsonian Romanesque exterior was restored during the project, new Art Nouveau motifs were introduced throughout the interior.
-The building reopened to the public in January 2006 and is currently used for a number of classroom and administrative purposes.
+The building reopened to the public in January 2006 and is currently used for a number of classroom and administrative purposes, alongside housing the university’s Cultural Studies & Comparative Literature Department and the Center for Jewish Studies.

+In 2019, a University task force suggested removing Edward E. Nicholson's name from the building, due to his anti-Semitic beliefs, along with his efforts to suppress political speech and student activism.
+In 2024, the name "Nicholson Hall" ceased use, with the building now known by its address, 216 Pillsbury Drive, until a new name is selected.